rlenglet/openfaucet/docs/controller.rst

       :mod:`~openfaucet.ofaction.IAction`) specifying the actions to
       perform on the frame.

-    :param data: The entire Ethernet frame, as a sequence of byte buffers.
+    :param data: The entire Ethernet frame, as a sequence of binary strings.
 Should be of length 0 if buffer_id is -1, and should be of length >0 otherwise.

   .. method:: send_flow_mod(match, cookie, command, idle_timeout, hard_timeout, priority, buffer_id, out_port, send_flow_rem, check_overlap, emerg, actions)